OSGeo/gdal/gdal/doc/source/api/csharp/csharp_vector.rst

 Access a Feature's data fields
 ++++++++++++++++++++++++++++++

-Each :file:`Feature` object can a number of data fields associated.
+Each :file:`Feature` object can have a number of data fields associated.
 The schema for the data fields is defined in a :file:`FieldDefn` object.
 The fields can be fetched a follows:

 .. code-block:: C#